Breach & Clear: Deadline

 Breach & Clear: Deadline (stylized as DEADline) is a 2015 post-apocalypse real-time tactics action role-playing video game developed by Mighty Rabbit Studios and Gun Media, and published by Gambitious Digital Entertainment and Devolver Digital.
 Home console ports released the following year.
 The title is a spin-off to the 2013 game Breach & Clear.

 Gameplay

 In the game, players control a squad of four United States Army Special Forces soldiers trapped within a desolated city populated with zombies.
-Throughout the adventure, the group searches for survivors whilst fighting off hoards of infected and human mercenaries.
+Throughout the adventure, the group searches for survivors whilst fighting off hordes of infected and human mercenaries.
 Each of the four main characters may be controlled individually.
 The game is an open world title with the player being able to explore the whole city, looking for items, survivors and missions.
 Crafting and upgrades are present, allowing the troops to upgrade their gear for better features and sustainability in combat.
 A leveling system also exists.